Where are my mango-lovers at? ThisIn this Rum Island Butter Recipe is for you.

 - It should be a sweet, syrupy consistency when done.
 Fill a blender with the mixture and puree until the large bits are gone.
 It should resemble applesauce or apple butter in appearance.
 This recipe makes approximately 2 1/2 cups.
 When it’s cooled, keep it refrigerated or canned to extend its shelf life.

-- This recipe may be used in a variety of ways.
+- This Rum Island Butter Recipe may be used in a variety of ways.
 It’s delicious on bread, ice cream, or sandwiched between cake layers.
 My breakfast was like a mini holiday because I had mine on toast.